-Patrick Carlin is a doctoral candidate in Public Affairs at the O’Neill School of Public and Environmental Affairs at Indiana University.
-Patrick has research interests in health policy, social policy, and policy analysis and will be available for interviews for the 2022-2023 job market.
+Patrick Carlin is an Assistant Professor in the School of Economic Sciences at Washington State University.
+Patrick has research interests in health economics, indigenous economics, social policy, and policy analysis.

 Indiana University